GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/floc/index.md

 ## What can FLoC be used for?

-* Show ads to people whose browsers belong to a cohort that has been observed to frequently visit an advertiser’s site or shows interest in relevant topics.
+* Show ads to people whose browsers belong to a cohort that has been observed to frequently visit an advertiser's site or shows interest in relevant topics.
 * Approximate demographic targeting by analyzing cohort behavior to infer characteristics of the cohort.
 * Use machine learning models to predict the probability a user will convert based on their cohort,